 Distance: 274 Km

-Book Achhnera to Orchha Taxi for One Way Drop at very affordable rates.
+Book a one way or round trip cab from Achhnera to Orchha at the best prices for a quality service.
 For Achhnera to Orchha trip, Cabs available from all parts of Achhnera, .

 Worried about your extra luggage?
 Just inform us and we will arrange for a cab with a carrier for your luggage.

 Now book a confirmed One-way cab from Achhnera to Orchha online in four easy steps.

 Achhnera to Orchha : Orchha (or Urchha) is a town in Tikamgarh district of Madhya Pradesh state, India.
 The town was established by Rudra Pratap Singh some time after 1501, as the seat of an eponymous former princely state of central India, in the Bundelkhand region.
 Orchha lies on the Betwa River, 80 km from Tikamgarh & 15 km from Jhansi in Uttar Pradesh.

 On a seasonal island on the bank of the Betwa River, which has been surrounded by a battlement wall, stands a huge palace-fort.
 The fort consists of several connected buildings erected at different times, the most noteworthy of which is the Raja Mahal.